Skip navigation

 Why do I need an alkaline phosphatase test?

 Your health care provider may order an alkaline phosphatase test as part of a routine checkup.
 Many conditions may affect ALP levels, so the test is often done with other blood tests.
-These other tests include a comprehensive metabolic panel (CMP) or liver function tests that check how well your liver is working.
+These other tests can include a comprehensive metabolic panel (CMP) or liver function tests, which check how well your liver is working.

 • Inflammation and arthritis in your joints